pdgilbert/eg_stm_hal/README.md

 | temperature          |       | Read temperature of MCU and external TMP35 * semihost output   |

-0. Using the git versions of HALs (in July 2020 much is changing and release in crates.io is old).
+0. Using the git versions of HALs (much is changing and release in crates.io is old).
 1. Does not blink when stepping in gdb, use continue.
 2. With local echo on in console the characters are doubled, `<cr>` adds a single `<lf>`.
      Without local echo there is no `<lf>`.
 There is trouble if you type too fast.